FleetUp Review and Pricing

 FleetUp offers a data-rich, easy-to-use GPS fleet and asset tracking system that customers rate very highly.
 FleetUp can help businesses use telematics to improve work-site productivity, as well as reduce labor, fuel and maintenance costs.
-The features and ease of use make FleetUp competitive with other highly rated GPS fleet tracking services, but it’s the company’s investment in after-sales service that really stands out, making FleetUp our choice for the GPS fleet tracking service with the best customer support.
+The features and ease of use make FleetUp competitive with other highly rated GPS fleet management services, but it’s the company’s investment in after-sales service that really stands out, making FleetUp our choice for the GPS fleet management service with the best customer support.

 FleetUp Editor’s Score: 8.3/10